SkyForgerUK/Project_2_RPSSL/README.md

 ## Credits
 ### Content
-- All content written by the project developer, except of:
+- All content created by the project developer, except of:
-  - The Dachshund breed summary which was taken from [dogtime.com](https://dogtime.com/dog-breeds/dachshund#/slide/1)
-  - The Nuneaton town information which was taken from [Wikipedia](https://en.wikipedia.org/wiki/Nuneaton)
-- The icons in footer and in main section on Home Page and Mr. Pancake page are taken from [Font Awesome](https://fontawesome.com/)
+  - For JS code for modal pop-up button a video from Youtube user"Web Dev Simplified" was followed [Youtube](https://www.youtube.com/watch?v=MBaw_6cPmAw&t=1s)
-- Fonts 'Lato' and 'Merriweather' where taken from [Google Fonts](https://fonts.google.com/)
+- Fonts 'Silkscreen' and 'Peralta' where taken from [Google Fonts](https://fonts.google.com/)
 - For help with the code [w3schools](https://www.w3schools.com/) was used
 ### Media
-- Header Puppy Logo was taken from [KindPng](kindpng.com)
+- Rules image which was taken from [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors)
-- All the images in the Gallery taken from project developers personal collection
-- All images on the site are project developers personal images, except of:
-    - Background image for Locations and Home page meet up times taken from [Wikimedia](https://commons.wikimedia.org/wiki/File:Cotswolds_Panorama_Fields.jpg)
+- The question mark image was taken from [Pexels.com](https://www.pexels.com/photo/question-mark-on-chalk-board-356079/)
+- The 3 images used for choice cards were taken from [Github user DavidSamir](https://github.com/DavidSamir/Rock-Paper-Scissors-Lizard-Spock)
-    - Background image for Contact Us page taken from [FreeImages](https://www.freeimages.com/)
+- The 3 images used for Reult area were taken from [rockpaperscissors30a](https://www.rockpaperscissors30a.com/)